Skip to main content

 What is PCI DSS?

-The term ‘PCI’ refers to the Payment Card Industry, which consists of payment card issuers Visa, American Express, MasterCard, Discover, and JCB.
-Together, they form the Security Standards Council (SSC), the organization responsible for creating the global standards for the protection of payment data.
+The term ‘PCI’ refers to the Payment Card Industry, which consists of payment card issuers such as Visa, American Express, MasterCard, Discover, and JCB.
+These companies established the Payment Card Industry Security Standards Council (PCI SSC) in 2006 to develop and manage security standards for the protection of payment data.
 The technical and operational framework behind it is known as the PCI Data Security Standard (DSS).

 To whom does PCI DSS apply?

-PCI applies to both merchants and service providers that store, process, or transmit cardholder data (via one of the five card issuers above).
+PCI DSS applies to all entities that store, process, or transmit cardholder data including merchants and service providers.
 ‘Cardholder data’ refers to the unique 15-19 digit Primary Account Number (PAN) found on a card.
 It also includes cardholder data plus any of the following: cardholder name, expiration date, and/or service code.
 Simply put, if your company interacts with cardholder data, PCI DSS probably applies to you.

 What are the PCI DSS requirements?